nvrmt/PocketChef/README.md

-# PocketChef
+# NeverL8
-React native app using Google Cloud Vision.
+A recreation of an app I made at VFS with Brian Yich.